nugent68/frankenblast-host/README.md

 ## 🛠️ Known Issues

-We are currently experiencing issues with the **astro_prost PanSTARRS host association**.
+We are currently experiencing issues with the **astro_prost** PanSTARRS host association.

 ### Workarounds:
 1. **Edit `astro_prost`**